 The seated figure was identified by Ashmole as Cybele because of the flat round object, the tympanun, resting against the goddess' legs.
 Bartman notes that the figure is heavily idealised and could represent several different female deities.
-She proposes Ceres as another alternative to Cybele because Cybelle is normally accompanied by lions rather than domestic animals.
-If she is Ceres, then Bartman proposes that the two cylindrical objects would be grain measures or baskets but the flat round object would still be enigmatic.
+She proposed Ceres as another alternative to Cybele because Cybelle is normally accompanied by lions rather than domestic animals.
+If she is Ceres, then Bartman proposed that the two cylindrical objects would be grain measures or baskets but the flat round object would still be enigmatic.
 Bartman described the statue as an ordinarily executed piece, reproducing a cult statue.
 It was probably used as a votive statue in a sanctuary or was a religious object in a private home or tomb.

 The statue is made of two ancient fragments from different statues the body and the female head.
 The nose and chin of the head have been restored, the neck as well as the upper part of veil from the shoulders, the left hand, forepart of right hand and of patera.
 The head of the bull is also a modern restoration.
 The back of the throne is smooth but is not detailed and the rough chiseling suggests that the statue may have been recut from an architectural block which had a moulding that was worked out.

 The body is in marble from Luna (central Italy).
 The head, of Parian marble, is antique but from another statue.